jchristn/LiteGraph/REST_API.md

 x-token: mXCNtMWDsW0/pr+IwRFUje2...truncated...4Jl4LtIco=
 ```

-To retrieve teh details of a token and to verify it has not expired, call `GET /v1.0/token/details` with the `x-token` header set.
+To retrieve the details of a token and to verify it has not expired, call `GET /v1.0/token/details` with the `x-token` header set.
 ```
 GET /v1.0/token/details
 x-token: mXCNtMWDsW0/pr+IwRFUje2...truncated...4Jl4LtIco=